Make predictions with imported TensorFlow models

 API

-Insert a new job and populate the jobs#configuration.query property as in the following request body:
+Insert a new job and populate the jobs#configuration.query property in the request body.

 {